-Competencies

-Student Learning Outcomes

-1. Analyze ethical dilemmas and conflicts of interest that arise from individual, organizational and systemic approaches to ethical behavior.

-2. Define the role of the public administrator in ethical decision making.
+- 1. Analyze ethical dilemmas and conflicts of interest that arise from individual, organizational and systemic approaches to ethical behavior. - 2.
+Define the role of the public administrator in ethical decision making. - 3.
+Apply the design approach to define the key ethical issues most often encountered in public administration. - 4.
+Identify the important ethical principles for today's society.

-If 3 numbers: Class/Lab/Credit; if 4 numbers: Class/Lab/Clinic or Exp/Credit

-3. Apply the design approach to define the key ethical issues most often encountered in public administration.

-4. Identify the important ethical principles for today's society.